 If you see benefits to each fabric type of cover and can’t decide what is best for your situation you are welcome to all us directly at 866-439-4296 so that we can discuss your specifics.
 We are also happy to send you swatches of the fabric you are considering via regular mail.
 Click on Request a Piano Cover Swatch to let us know what you would like to have sent to you.
 If you are still undecided, I typically will recommend a vinyl cover if all things are equal because of the ease of care they offer along with a high level of protection.
 I personally like the soft leather-like appearance of the vinyl and the more water-resistant nature of the vinyl cover.

 Embroidered Name – (it looks very cool!)

 We will add the name of your spinet to either the front (above the keys) or the side (on the sideboard, prominently displayed) for a small additional fee.
 Many people purchase this option as a way to highlight their instrument, even when it is covered.
 Check out a picture of the Piano Cover Embroidery Samples by clicking on the link and going to our piano cover gallery.

 Special Requests?
 No problem.

 We accommodate lots of special requests for our customers.
-Whether it is a simple request to put a slit in the cover so that you can see your humidifier light tucked under the piano or a more complicated request such as the cover we completed that allowed a special light to be placed under the piano to still be seen when the cover was on, we can help.
+Whether it is a simple request to put a slit in the cover so that you can see your humidifier light tucked under the organ or a more complicated request such as the cover we completed that allowed a special light to be placed under the instrument to still be seen when the cover was on, we can help.
 Call us with any requests at 866-439-4296.

 Need Waterproof, not Water-Resistant?